TiniestHijack/chromebook_diagnostic_scripts/README.md

 # Basic Instructions
 1. Download as zip or clone the repository
 2. Insert the Chrome_Key_Coms folder into the **Documents/Arduino/libraries** directory on your computer
-3. Open the diagnostic.ino folder of your choice in the diagnostic folder with Arduino IDE
+3. Open the diagnostic folder and diagnostic.ino file of your choice.
-4. Plug in your board (I used a pro micro) and upload the code.
-Make sure you pick the right COM port!
+4. Plug in your board (I used a pro micro) and upload the code using the upload button on the to menu bar.
+Make sure you pick the right COM port in Tools/Port!
 5. After uploading, turn on your chromebook and select the add user button.
 Confirm the cursor is blinking in the enter username box and plug in your board, then just let it run!

 # Code Context